eqtstv/bGit/README.md

 # bGit - A Git Implementation in Rust

-`bGit` is a learning project implementing core concepts of the Git version control system using the Rust programming language.
-It aims to provide a functional subset of Git's features, focusing on understanding the underlying object model and commands.
+`bGit` is a Git implementation written in Rust.
+It provides a functional subset of Git's features, focusing on the core object model and essential commands.

 ## Core Concepts Implemented